 Plan on new changes like having your temperature checked before/after getting on the plane and wearing a face mask on your flight.

-We’ve been in close contact with our friends in the Dominican Republic and have been told that all schools in ILP areas will be open for online classes only, with no in-person teaching.
+We’ve been in close contact with our friends in the Dominican Republic and have been told that all schools in ILP areas will be open for online classes only starting in November, with no in-person teaching.
 We are preparing for schools to still be closed for the Spring 2021 semester and are planning to teach in non-school locations.
 Right now, that looks like teaching in very small groups (1-3 children) outside individual children’s homes or in spaces at the ILP apartment building.

 Many tourist sites are open, which means resorts, beaches, and snorkel tours.
 Stores and businesses are open and the strict curfew has been removed.
 Daily activities, like public transportation, are getting back to normal which is good news for locals and incoming tourists.
 Having gua-guas up and running is another perk for an ILP semester — they’re the best way to get around to the nearby beaches.
 As a note, we’re only allowing private gua-guas so ILP volunteers can travel together, and avoid the public gua-guas which tend to be overcrowded and potentially lead to a much greater risk of exposure to the virus.
 Most restaurants are open too, with takeout and delivery available for some.
 This will all go a long ways in getting the economy moving again.

 Out & About

 Hotels have been opened for tourists since the beginning of July, with parameters in place like temperature checks when you check in.
 Tour agencies are also following safety and protocols like maintaining 50% capacity on snorkel tours and other island adventures.
-Plan on social distancing on the beach and in other locations, and respecting the maximum group size (10).
+Public transportation is running, just at reduced capacity with adjusted schedules.
+Plan on respecting the maximum group size (10).

 The curfew hours are still in place, but aren’t as strict (they are now from 9:00 PM to 5:00 AM on weekdays, and 7:00 PM until 5:00 AM on weekends).
 During curfew, you are to remain indoors.

 Typically, ILP volunteers have so much to explore in the Dominican Republic they don’t leave the country.
-Some island hopping to other countries might be a possibility, but we think you’d rather find your favorite beach, go horseback riding to waterfalls, and spend Saturdays snorkeling and trekking through the jungle — all of that (and more) can be done without ever leaving the DR.
+Some island hopping to other countries might be a possibility, but we think you’d rather find your favorite local beach, go horseback riding to waterfalls, spend saturdays snorkeling and trek through the jungle — all of that (and more) can be done without ever leaving the DR.

-Okay, now what?
-Should I still apply for the DR?
+Can I still apply for the Dominican Republic?